MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/retail-store-scale-unit-configuration-installation.md

 The last steps require validation and verification that the Azure application ID (client ID) and key (secret) are correctly accepted in Headquarters, so that connections can be made between the environment and the new Commerce Scale Unit.

-1. After the application ID (client ID) and key (secret) are created for Commerce Scale Unit and entered in the installer, the application ID (client ID) must be accepted in Retail headquarters.
+1. After the application ID (client ID) and key (secret) are created for Commerce Scale Unit and entered in the installer, the application ID (client ID) must be accepted in Headquarters.

     In Headquarters, go to **System administration** &gt; **Setup** &gt; **Azure Active Directory applications**.
 Enter the application ID (client ID) in the **Client ID** column, enter descriptive text in the **Name** column, and enter **RetailServiceAccount** in the **User ID** column.